Provable Accelerated Bayesian Optimization with Knowledge Transfer: Additional Experimental Details

 \subsubsection{Algorithm Implementation}

+We used a single NVIDIA A40 GPU (48GB) for our experiments.
 In the Gradient boosting task, the observation noise for the source function $g$ is set to $\sigma_0 = 0.02$, and for the target function $f$ to $\sigma = 0.01$.
 Both functions employ a Matérn kernel with smoothness parameter $\nu = \tfrac{5}{2}$, which is kept consistent across all experiments.; the lengthscales are $1.8$ for the source and $1.0$ for the target.
 The difference function uses a squared exponential kernel with lengthscale $1.2$.
 The variance of the difference kernel is bounded by $\tau^2 = 0.2^2$.
 We fix $\beta_t = 0.2$ for all algorithms (GP-UCB, Env-GP, Diff-GP, and DeltaBO) to balance exploration and exploitation uniformly across all algorithms.
 In the Multi-layer perceptron task, the kernel choices and variance bound for the difference kernel remain the same, while the lengthscales are set to $2.0$, $1.0$, and $1.0$ for the source, target, and difference functions.
 For MLP task, we fix $\beta_t = 0.3$.